-If you currently possess the minimal requirements to become a developmental therapist and would like to enroll to provide services as a Developmental Therapist in the state of Illinois Early Intervention Program you can apply for a credential and enroll as a provider by visiting Provider Connections and clicking on the credentialing tab and then clicking on New Applicants.
-On the New Applicants page you will find the application along with further video podcasts that will walk you through the application and submission process.
+If you currently possess the minimal requirements to become a developmental therapist and would like to enroll to provide services as a Developmental Therapist in the state of Illinois Early Intervention Program you can apply for a credential and enroll as a provider by visiting our states credentialing agency, Provider Connections and clicking on the Credential Applications on the toolbar on the left of the page.
+There you can find the application packet along with additional overview information about requirements and answers to common credentialing questions.

-There are a variety of programs that can provide the education necessary for someone looking for a career in Developmental Therapy.
-The following is a list of some of the Graduate Programs in Illinois that can provide those seeking a career in this filed the education they seek.
+The Illinois Developmental Therapy Association encourages all those seeking a career in Developmental Therapy to achieve the highest level of learning possible.
+There are a variety of programs that can provide the education necessary for a Developmental Therapist.
+The following is a list of some of the Graduate Programs in Illinois that can provide those seeking a career in this field the education they seek.

 Elmhurst College offers a Masters (M.Ed.) in Early Childhood Special Education.This program’s design is centered around three core principles:

 1. Quality learning occurs best within the context of caring relationships.

 2. Self-reflection and self-knowledge are important professional competencies needed to successfully work with infants, toddlers, and preschoolers with disabilities and their families.